David Southard: Civil War Service

-He enlisted in the 1st New Jersey Volunteer Cavalry in the summer of 1861, and was mustered in as a Private in the unit's Company C on August 17, 1861.
+He enlisted in the 1st New Jersey Volunteer Cavalry in the summer of 1861, and was mustered in as a private in the unit's Company C on August 17, 1861.
 He served in the field continuously through the next four years, re-enlisting on February 25, 1864.
-A combination of excellent field service combined with the attrition the war took on his Company, he rose in the later half of 1864, being promoted to Corporal on September 1, 1864, and to Sergeant on December 12, 1864.
+A combination of excellent field service combined with the attrition the war took on his Company, he rose in the latter half of 1864, being promoted to Corporal on September 1, 1864, and to Sergeant on December 12, 1864.
 He took part in the Union cavalry operations in March and April 1865 that contributed to the surrender of the Army of Northern Virginia, performed post-war occupation duty, and was mustered out of service on July 24, 1865.

 On April 6, 1865, he fought in the Battle of Sailor's Creek, Virginia.
 There in the midst of the battle he performed his act of bravery that would garner him the Medal of Honor, as his citation explains – "Capture of flag; and was the first man over the works in the charge".
 His Medal was awarded to him on July 3, 1865.
 Eleven other members of the 1st New Jersey Cavalry were also awarded the Medal of Honor for their bravery during the Civil War, making it the most decorated New Jersey Civil War regiment.

 Later life

 Sergeant Southard was one of four brothers who fought in the Civil War, all of whom survived the war.
 He retired to Ocean County, New Jersey, where he died in 1894.
-He is buried in the Zion Methodist Church Cemetery in New Egypt, New Jersey.
-His grave is marked with a government issue Medal of Honor gravestone.